Askim

 To get an impression of how we utilise the power of a seemingly stagnant Glomma, we recommend a trip to Inner Østfold.
 Vamma power station is Norway's largest river power station and is one of a total of 112 power stations between Mjøsa and the outlet in Fredrikstad.

-Ascent per day stage
+Elevation per day

 Surface